 Spring is finally coming to Portland and with it, spring cleaning.
 As we welcome the warmer weather, spring seems to be the perfect time of year to re-evaluate our surroundings, and to rid ourselves of unnecessary clutter.

-- Keep the toilet lid down.
-This may seem like a nagging thing to do, but it’s a simple and certain way to keep unwanted household items out of the toilet.
+- keep unwanted household items out of the toilet.
 People intentionally and accidentally put all sorts of foreign objects in their toilets that cause clogs.
 Other common items we see down the drain include:

 - Cell phones.
 It’s a good idea to check what you’re carrying before entering the bathroom.
 Removing cell phones, wallets, and keys from pockets could prevent a potentially embarrassing situation from occurring.

 - “Flushable” wipes.
 These wipes are often made of a much thicker material than toilet paper and are not usually safe for flushing.
 Your best bet is to stick with toilet paper.

 - Prescription drugs.
 Throwing prescription drugs down the drain is not safe and potentially harmful to the environment.
 The Food and Drug Administration (FDA) has guidelines they suggest following.

 - In-tank toilet cleaners.
 In-tank toilet cleaners won’t clog your toilet, but the substances in these cleaners will often deteriorate the mechanisms in your toilet.
 You’re better off scrubbing the old-fashioned way, ideally with a natural cleaning product.